micoinfante/lexus-js/README.md

 # lexus-js
 video animate
-VIEW AS RAW FILE

-#if there are bugs or errors when playing the animation :
+# if there are bugs or errors when playing the animation :
   * for chrome/chromium users: disable hardware accelaration *open chrome://flags -> search for "Hardware-accelerated video decode" -> restart browser